 Well, with Rowling’s statement in July of 2006, that the magical human population of Great Britain and Ireland numbers around 3,000 (and more realistically it would be somewhere between 3,500/4,500 up to about 10,000) the incidence of 1 Muggle-born magical child to some 80,500 non-magical births seems unlikely to be matched within the wizarding population of 1 Squib to anything like that number of wizards, or Squibs would be even rarer than they are already.
 But the likelihood of 1 Squib in 15-20 years still seems within the range of plausibility.

 And, as stated above, the magical equivalent of chromosomal damage as a result of curse injury or exposure to some dangerous magical process or material might be another contributing factor for the birth of a Squib.

-And could possibly explain other related problems that wizards might have with their magic.
+And it could possibly explain other related problems that wizards might have with their magic.
 Such a possibility might account for why some people in canon with a normal to high amount of magical conductivity might still show a pronounced weakness in one or another area.

 However, I no longer am so willing to adopt any of these as the most likely explanation for the existence of Squibs.
 I am now of the belief that Squibs are not produced by a lack of inherent magic, but that they are due to the addition to something else.

 Namely, a “single gene” theory of a gene that suppresses magic.

 • • • •

 If wizards are still, evolutionarily, a recent hybrid, one which may have inherent problems, it wouldn't be astonishing to speculate whether or not the underlying genome may not have attempted to develop a defense against it.

 Or in other words; they were wizards before they were Squibs.